What is Modern Slavery?

 What is Sex Trafficking?

-Sex trafficking is the recruitment, transportation, transfer, harboring or receipt of persons who are under threat through force, coercion, fraud, deception or abuse of power and are sexually exploited for the financial gain of another.
+Sex trafficking is the recruitment, transportation, transfer, harbouring or receipt of persons who are under threat through force, coercion, fraud, deception or abuse of power and are sexually exploited for the financial gain of another.

 Spotting the Signs of Modern Slavery